carloslfu/BB-editor/README.md

 ### BB editor implementation

 Finally, with an awesome GUI and some useful features, all is ready for make a full editor for embedded visual programing.

+Now many experiments has started (alpha status).
+See DOCS.md for information.